mpdairy/flows/README.md

 [plus5 :out] [times2 :out] [minus4 :out]])

 ```
-In this example, if you put a `6` into `:in`, you'll get `11`, `12`,
+If you put a `6` into `:in`, you'll get `11`, `12`,
 and `2` on the `:out` chan.

-Because they can be computed in paralell, Flows will be able to spread
+Because they can be computed in parallel, Flows can spread
-the three tasks across the workers and it will only take one second.
+the three tasks across the workers and it will only take one second
+instead of three.

 ## Planned additions